Network Rail are currently undertaking work to replace the footbridge attached to Scarborough (rail) Bridge on behalf of

-The new bridge will greatly improve this crossing and connect directly to York Station.
+The new bridge has greatly improved this crossing, which connects directly to York Railway Station.

-- a traffic-free route between the railway station, city centre and residential suburbs
+- a traffic-free route between the railway station, city centre and residential areas

 - more space for pedestrians, cyclists, pushchairs, wheelchairs and those with mobility issues